 Parents who need an enrollment verification should ask their student to link to the Clearinghouse's Self Service site at www.wabash.edu/registrar where the enrollment verification can be printed or emailed by the student.
 Employer or background screening firms requesting information regarding degree verification should visit the National Student Clearinghouse at http://www.studentclearinghouse.org/.

 Replacement diplomas will not be issued in any name other than that certified (on record) at the time of graduation.

 Changes in Major or Minor

 Students are excused for College-sponsored activities and for reasons of health and personal obligation.
-Faculty members honor excuses from the Dean of Students or the College Physician.
+Faculty members honor excuses from the Dean of Students or the College Physician when properly requested by the student.
 In discussion with students, faculty members determine appropriate ways to make up the work missed.

-A student may request special permission to deviate from prescribed academic policies (e.g. to enroll in six or more course credits per semester, to add or drop courses beyond the official semester dates, for dropping and adding courses due to extenuating circumstances, etc.).
+A student may request special permission for an exception from prescribed academic policies (e.g. to enroll in six or more course credits per semester, for dropping and adding courses after deadlines due to extenuating circumstances, etc.).
 The student must obtain a petition form in the Registrar’s Office, complete the student portion, obtain recommendations from the academic advisor and other faculty members as appropriate, and turn in the completed form to the Registrar’s Office.
-A petition to take a course overload must be presented at the time of registration.
-The petition will be acted upon by the Curriculum Appeals Committee and the result relayed to the student, advisor and, when appropriate, course instructors.
+A petition to take a course overload (more than 5.5 credits in a semester) must be presented at the time of registration.
+The petition will be acted upon by the Curriculum Appeals Committee and the decision conveyed to the student, advisor, and when appropriate, course instructors.